Many people's conception of a location scout / location manager is of somebody jet-setting around the world looking

 for the stars), and a reasonable sized workforce (construction crew,

 lighting technicians, etc. etc.).
-This can be as many as thirty vehicles and
+This can be fifty vehicles and

 Not that you're supposed to know this: time and again we get asked to